miguelangeltorresfp/personal-website/README.md

 ## Deploy to Production
 When the live website needs to be updated, follow these steps:

 1) Ensure the latest verion of the website is pushed to this repository on Github.
-Run `gulp build` in the terminal and commit/push changes to Github in order to have the most up to date files for deployment.

 2) ssh into the server with `ssh robert@159.203.4.207`.